vinyluis/Articles/Boruta SHAP/README.md

 # Boruta SHAP

-Article 1: *Using SHAP Values to explain how your machine learning model works* (TBD)
+Article 1: *Using SHAP Values to explain how your machine learning model works*

-[EN] What are SHAP values and how they explain the effect each feature of the model has on the prediction.
+[[EN]](https://towardsdatascience.com/using-shap-values-to-explain-how-your-machine-learning-model-works-732b3f40e137) What are SHAP values and how they explain the effect each feature of the model has on the prediction.
 How to use the SHAP library and their plots.

 [PT-BR] O que são os SHAP values e como eles explicam o efeito que cada feature do modelo tem na predição final.
 Como usar a biblioteca SHAP e seus gráficos.